Image Credit: kkkreaper/deviantart

 It is disingenuous to use ‘meritocracy’ to pick out ‘elites’ and then deny that it has any link to elitism.

 The irony is galling because there is nothing inherently wrong with picking elites.
 You want an elite surgeon to operate on your tumour; if taken hostage by terrorists, I want elite commandos to rescue me, not PES F NSmen.

-The same reasoning applies to government and the private sector.
-We want leaders and managers with technocratic ability.
+The same reasoning applies to the government and the private sector.
+We want leaders and managers with technocratic abilities.

 Unfortunately, this doesn’t work in the real world.